"Starcraft 2": The Five Hardest Missions in the Campaign

 This is part of the Covert storyline, which will net you Spectres or Ghosts (depending on which branching mission you play at the end of the storyline).
 It's also the hardest one of that line.
 It's ridiculous.

-Oh, did I mention there's only 13 altars?
+Oh, did I mention there are only 13 altars?
 And that they seal them?
 Quickly, in Brutal, mind you.
 Be prepared to hear the message: "Warning, the Taldarim are sealing a terrazine altar!" a lot!

 From the Covert storyline, we go to the Rebellion storyline for a mission that's hard not because of the layout, but because of your mission objectives.
 You have to protect an overeager (extremely so on Brutal) Tychus Findlay as he commandeers the Odin (a super-sized and overpowered Thor if you've been playing custom/online games instead of doing the campaign first).

 Once you know what you're doing, you can actually trivialize the mission (if you have Tech Reactors by now, the mission becomes several magnitudes easier), but in the meantime, you'll probably rip your hair out, again, and again, and again.
 You see, after the Odin destroys a base (you're supposed to help him by using cloaked Wraiths to destroy Siege Tanks, Battlecruisers and Diamondbacks), Tychus takes a break.
 On Brutal the break is about three minutes, at which time your base will get attacked by Dominion forces (so you're under pressure to do something ALL game.).
 So, if you somehow still have a base after you get brutalized, Tychus then charges into the next base, where you have to lead with the Wraiths to destroy the units that could give him a problem.
 It's an even more frantic pace than what it seems by how I write it.

 4. In Utter Darkness (Unknown Location)